jcorb/jcorb.github.io/_posts/2017-08-04-building_neural_net.md

              Gradient evaluations: 1349

-The minimisation function returns the optimal $\Theta$ arrays, we can then take those values and feed them through the neural network to get $h(\Theta)_x$, our predicted classification.
+The minimisation function returns the optimal `Theta1` and `Theta2` arrays, we can then take those values and feed them through the neural network to get `h_Theta_x`, our predicted classification.

 ```python